 Of course, there are just some nights when ordering in is the only way to go.
 In addition to traditional restaurants that offer both eat-in and take-out, there are new places popping up – sometimes called “ghost kitchens”; commercial cooking spaces with no dine-in option.
 They are essentially hubs for online delivery and catering only.
 The fact that they don’t have to operate a “retail” space in a potentially costly area allows them to more efficiently fill the consumer demand for food delivered home, ready-to-eat.

 Scaling back – as it relates to foods and beverages – is also “a thing”.

 The FDA has focused over the past several years on how to help consumers make more informed decisions about the nutritional profiles of the packaged foods and drinks they consume.
 One specific initiative has resulted in new guidelines which will require manufacturers to change the way they report added sugar content on nutrition labels, with the hope that consumers will use the information to decrease their intake of added sugars.
-Added sugars have been associated with a variety of chronic diseases including obesity, cardiovascular disease, diabetes and non-alcoholic fatty liver disease (NAFLD) as well as cognitive decline and even some cancers.
 The challenge for food technologists is to find ingredients that deliver sweetness without added sugar or artificial sweeteners – while still delivering on the good taste that consumers demand.